JovinLuidgi/clientproject/README.md

-Day 2 - I made a semi working version that shows the boss name of the current sortie Day 3 - I add
+Day 2 - I made a semi working version that shows the boss name of the current sortie Day 3 - I add the sorties mission types